Your feelings and bowel cancer

 - Social worker

 Do contact them if you have any problems or concerns.
 Many other people have gone through similar experiences, so you may find it helpful to join a cancer support group.
 It can help to be in touch with someone who has been through what you are going through.
 Our bowel cancer organisations list has details of organisations who can give you help, support and information.
+Or you can contact our cancer information nurses.

 There are also web based forums for exchanging experiences, such as Cancer Chat – Cancer Research UK's online discussion forum.